imrannayer/terraform-google-get-rbac-roles/README.md

 ![get-job-function-roles module](get-job-function-roles.png)

 ## group_user_roles_needed
 When this module is called from the root module input is provided in `groups_users_roles_needed` as key value pairs.
-Key is `group:group-email`, `user:user-email` or `serviceAccount:service-account-email`.
-Value is the list of job functions defined in this module.
+Key can be `group:group-email`, `user:user-email` or `serviceAccount:service-account-email`.
+Value contains the list of job functions which are defined in this module or passed in `custom_iam_job_functions`.
 You can pass 1 or more job functions for each group, user or service account.

 Here is an example input